OBA-OJEN Competitive Competitive and Alternative Mock Trials (OOCMT)

 Timeline for Local Tournaments for the Competitive Format

 Registration dates are also set by local tournaments, and registration is open in most regions at this time.
-In most cases, registration will not close until February 2021.
+In most cases, registration is now closed.
 Note that registration in Peel Region and the City of Toronto will have a shorter registration window due to the popularity of those tournaments and their limited capacity.
 Please View OJEN website for more information http://ojen.ca/en/oocmt.

 Publication of Case and Materials